iotaledger/susee-streams-poc/iota-bridge/README.md

 ### lorawan-node Endpoints
-To allow [compressed Streams message](../sensor/README.md#deveuis-and-compressed-streams-messages) usage the *IOTA Bridge* stores LoRaWAN nodes (a.k.a.
+To allow [compressed Streams message](../sensor/README.md#deveuis-and-compressed-streams-messages) usage, the *IOTA Bridge* stores LoRaWAN nodes (a.k.a.
 Sensors in the SUSEE project) in its <a href="#caching-of-lorawan-deveuis-and-streams-channel-meta-data">local SQLite3 database</a>.

 The stored Sensors can be managed by the following API endpoints.